MalingSendal/rintemo/README.md

 ## 💡 Credits

 - Created by Rendy and contributors.
-- Inspired by conversational AI and memory-augmented agents.
+- Inspired by NeuroAI and memory-augmented agents.

 ---